We are redirecting you toChileatiende.cl

 The portal ofprocedures and benefits of the state

-The institutional mission of the Valparaíso Regional Government is to represent the President of Chile in the implementation of public policies according to his or her government program.
+The institutional mission of the Regional Presidential Delegation is to represent the President of Chile in the implementation of public policies according to his or her government program.
 It must also foster, oversee and promote the region’s economic, social and cultural development by formulating and executing the budget for regional investment.
 The region has a total surface area of 16,396 km² and a population of 1,815,902 inhabitants according to the 2017 Census.
 Administratively, it is composed of 8 provinces (Isla de Pascua (Easter Island), Los Andes, Petorca, Quillota, San Antonio, San Felipe de Aconcagua, Marga Marga and Valparaíso), which are divided into 38 districts.
 The regional capital is the city of Valparaíso.

 Mr. Martínez holds a Degree in Legal Sciences from Universidad de Valparaíso, and has undertaken studies in Roman Law at Sapienza University of Rome.